 “eDiscovery” is an umbrella term.

-It encompasses a wide range of services.
+It encompasses a wide range of software and services.

 Some of our eDiscovery services include:

 - Discovery motion drafting and advising: we assist plaintiffs in drafting discovery motions and defendants responding to them.
 We’ll help you navigate case law and best practices with the aim of minimizing the “back and forth” gamesmanship that characterizes many discovery disputes.

 - Legal holds: data collections should be targeted more surgically, but preservation should take a broad scope.
 We draft legal hold (sometimes called litigation hold) notices and utilize our proprietary software to manage acknowledgement so you don’t have to juggle Excel sheets internally.

 - Custodian surveys and interviews: the most important contributing factor to minimizing document review and data hosting costs is effectively identifying the employees who are likely to have ESI (electronically stored information) relevant to the case.
 Our proprietary legal hold software utilizes branch logic to construct consistent questions and appropriate follow-up.
 That process enables more appropriately-targeted custodian interviews to identify data and ensure collection is done appropriately the first time.

 - Meet and confer process: Rule 26(f) of the FRCP outlines the responsibilities of each party to ensure discovery is handled in a time and cost-effective manner.
 This may include agreeing on a list of custodians, the types of data to be collected, the time-frame for data collection, search terms, review methodologies, the format in which documents will be produced, and more.
 We help facilitate this process to avoid a lengthy and expensive motions dispute.